A quick recap the law of inertia

 In conclusion, to maintain a stable and balanced lean angle, both torques on the chassis still must be equal, to each other, no matter the cornering speed.
 If they are not equal then the bike will have to change its lean angle either up or down.

-Body position and how it relates to the movement of the CGs and torques on the chassis will be discussed in the\\ companion article “BP & How it Works”.
+Body position and how it relates to the movement of the CGs and torques on the chassis will be discussed in the tutorial “BP & How it Works”.